Borscht Corporation: Reception

-Accolades
+Awards

 Borscht Corp. has received grants from the John S. and James L. Knight Foundation, Creative Capital, and Time Warner OneFifty.

 Bernardo Britto's animated shorts Places Where We Lived and Yearbook were both awarded the Animated Short Grand Jury Prize at the AFI Fest in 2013 and 2014, respectively.
 His short film Glove received the Animated Short Grand Jury Award at the 2016 SXSW Film Festival.

 Britto's animated short Yearbook received the Short Film Jury Prize at the Sundance Film Festival in 2014.

 Jillian Mayer and Lucas Leyva's (collectively Mayer\Leyva) short video Scenic Jogging was selected by the Guggenheim Museums in New York, Berlin, Bilbao, and Venice to be a part of their YouTube PLAY exhibition in 2010.

 Mayer\Leyva's short films Life & Freaky Times of Uncle Luke and #PostModem were finalists for the Short Film Grand Jury Prize at the 2012 and 2013 Sundance Film Festivals.
 In 2015, Mayer\Leyva's web series NO SEASONS—produced in association with MTV—received a Webby Award for Outstanding Reality Series.